jpallagrosi/jamfTips/README.md

 **Installers:**
 - adobePremiereProAddon: Details in the repository. \
 - ciscoPreInstall: Details in the repository. \
-- duikAngela: After Effects plugin
+- duikAngela: After Effects plugin. \
-- jamfSync
+- jamfSync \
 - maxonApps_Login: This will install the whole suite, make sure to remove the apps that are not required.
 The script also includes login licensing.
 - unrealEpic_multiUser: Details in the repository. \
 - vectorworksPostInstall: Deploy the installer package in the shared folder.
 Details in the script.